 The Best Lawyer!

 “I had the best experience working with Law Offices of Carl Shusterman.
 The staff is very professional, trustworthy, responsive, knowledgeable and helpful.”

 - Dr. R. Khan, Boston, Massachusetts

 Zoom Consultations Available!

 This page is broken into the following subsections:

 - Supreme Court Overturns DOMA, Immigration Benefits for Same-Sex Couples

-- USCIS to Grant Green Cards for Same-Sex Marriage
+- USCIS to Grant Green Cards for LGBT Marriage

 - Old DOMA Legislation